Understanding the Different Types of Multiple Sclerosis

 Relapsing-Remitting Multiple Sclerosis

 Most people with multiple sclerosis -- around 90% -- have the relapsing-remitting type.
-Symptoms first affect most people in their early 20s.
+Most people with this type of MS first experience symptoms in their early 20s.
 After that, there are periodic attacks (relapses), followed by partial or complete recovery (remissions).

 The pattern of nerves affected, severity of attacks, degree of recovery, and time between relapses all vary widely from person to person.